 Allocation – Werribee

-The 2016-17 season allocation for customers in the Werribee Irrigation District is currently:
+The 2020-21 season allocation for customers in the Werribee and Bacchus Marsh Irrigation Districts is currently:

 The allocation does not include any carried over water from last season.

-Allocation is reviewed every fortnight.
-Changes in allocations are announced via this website, SMS and sometimes by media release.
+Allocation is reviewed every fortnight and decisions are announced via this website, SMS, social media and sometimes by media release.

 Every year, we set allocation levels for the Western Irrigation District, which tells customers what % of their river water entitlement they can take.
 This is separate to any recycled water entitlements.